(C) 2012, G. Forrest Cook

 This circuit was built on the chassis of a Standard Power Supplies model SPS40-12 which had a defective regulator circuit board.
 The chassis, heat sink, power transformer and 12,000 uF capacitor were all were salvaged from the original device, everything else was removed.
 The rebuilt power supply chassis was mounted in a metal box.
 The AC input connector, AC fuse, DC output terminals and chassis ground connection are monted on the box.

 The 2N6052 transistor was mounted on an aluminum bracket that thermally couples to the larger chassis heat sink, it was attached with screws and thermal grease was used on all of the metal junctions.
+The 2N6052 should be electrically isolated from the heat sink using a mica insulator and plastic shoulder washers.

-Most of the small parts were wired point-to-point under the 2N6052 transistor, the circuitry could also be built on a perforated prototype board.
+Most of the small parts were wired point-to-point under the 2N6052 transistor, the circuitry could also be built on a perforated circuit board.
 The 10uF, 35V tantalum capacitor on the input side of the LM317L is critical for preventing oscillations, if you can't find a tantalum part, use a 10uF 35V electrolytic capacitor in parallel with a 100nF monolythic or ceramic capacitor.

 With no load attached, monitor the output voltage with a DC voltmeter and adjust the 5K potentiometer until the output reaches the desired voltage.
 When the load is connected to the supply, the output voltage should be fairly stable as long as the current is kept under 4 Amps.